Blue-Beaker/QuestsTweaker/README.md

 # QuestsTweaker
-A mod to integrate FTBQuests quests with CraftTweaker.
+A mod to integrate FTBQuests with CraftTweaker.

 ## Features
 - Add/set progress for an existing quest from crafttweaker.